TalEliyahu/Awesome-AI-Security/README.md

 ## CTF Challenges

+- **[AI GOAT](https://github.com/dhammon/ai-goat)** – Learn AI security through a series of vulnerable LLM CTF challenges.
+No sign-ups, no cloud fees, run everything locally on your system.
+- **[Gandalf CTF](https://gandalf.lakera.ai/)** – A challenge to break an AI-powered security system by bypassing an LLM-based filter.

 📌 *(More CTFs to be added – Feel free to suggest AI security CTFs that should be included!)*

 ---